ShauryaJain03/ShauryaJain03/README.md

 <h1 align="center">Hi there👋, I'm Shaurya Jain</h1>

-<h3 align="center">Sophomore at IIIT-A with a flair for frontend development and a fascination for the world of Machine Learning.
+<h3 align="center">Sophomore at IIIT-A with a flair for web development and a fascination for the world of Machine Learning.
 Currently honing my skills to create seamless user experiences through elegant and responsive web design</h3>

 <h4>- 🔭 I’m currently working on a <bold>Video Chat Application</bold></h4>